nrkno/core-components/packages/core-toggle/readme.md

 <button type="button">Use with JSX</button>
 <CoreToggle
-  hidden                         // Set hidden attribute to prevent FOUC popup={Boolean|String}         // Optional.
+  hidden                         // Set hidden attribute to prevent FOUC data-popup={Boolean|String}    // Optional.
 If true, clicking outside open toggle will close it.
 Providing a string also enables select-behavior, by replacing value inside button with selected value, and suffixes provided string to aria-label on button ref={(comp) => {}}             // Optional.
 Get reference to React component forwardRef={(el) => {}}        // Optional.
 Get reference to underlying DOM custom element onToggle={Function}            // Optional.
 Toggle event listener.
 See event 'toggle'